 An international commercial partner must have sufficient capacity to take active part in the partnership and in the project implementation (beyond import/export, equity investments and loans) either as the key commercial partner or as other commercial partner.
 DGBP defines an international commercial partner as follows.
-Please note that one of the four below criteria must be fulfilled:
+Please note that at least one of the four below criteria must be fulfilled:

-- a) International companies registered in a non-ODA country1 are expected to engage actively in proposed project activities in the partner country. - b) A subsidiary of an international and well-reputed company A locally registered subsidiary of an international/ multinational company registered in a non-ODA country.
-However, it will be explored to which extent HQ should be involved, before the final decision is made on the application. - c) Large companies with international ownership structure A large company (according to the EU definition, see Section 2) registered in the targeted country (and not covered by criteria 2 above) with an ownership structure attributing at least 51 percent or more of the ownership to international well-reputed companies that are registered and operating in a non-ODA country. - d) A locally registered company which an active investment and engagement at Board level from a European development finance institution (DFI) - 3.
+- a) International companies registered in a non-ODA country1 are expected to engage actively in proposed project activities in the partner country. - b) A subsidiary of an international and well-reputed company A locally registered subsidiary of an international/multinational company registered in a non-ODA country. - c) Large companies with international ownership structure A large company (according to the EU definition, see Section 2) registered in the targeted country (and not covered by criteria 2 above) with an ownership structure attributing at least 51 percent or more of the ownership to international well-reputed companies that are registered and operating in a non-ODA country. - d) A locally registered company which an active investment and engagement at Board level from a European development finance institution (DFI) - 3.
 All partners are registered legal bodies - 4.
 The commercial partners are legally and financially independent from the non-commercial partners - 5.
 Project country is eligible - 6.
-DGBP budget form filled in incl. budget for preparation grant - Budget requested is between DKK 0.8 and 1.5 million (maturation grant) or between DKK 4 and 15 million (full project) - 8.
-All sections of the DGBP concept note are duly filled out in English - 9.
-Annual audited reports for the most recent financial year of the administrative partner as well as the key commercial partner are attached - 10.
-1-3 relevant project references of the administrative partner are attached - 11.
+Funding requested is between DKK 4 and 15 million - 7.
+All sections of the DGBP concept note are duly filled out in English, including the budget forms in excel. - 8.
+Annual audited reports for two most recent financial year of the administrative partner as well as the key commercial partner are attached - 9.
+1-3 relevant project references of the administrative partner are attached - 10.
 The application is dated and signed by all partners in the consortium